yockgen/madani-os-builder/docs/image-composer-caching.md

 - Dramatically reduces build time for similar images
 - Decreases network bandwidth usage
 - Enables building images without internet access (if packages were previously cached)
-- Works even when image specifications change
+- Works even when build specifications change

 ## Image Cache

 ### What Image Cache Does

-The image cache stores complete built OS images to skip the entire build process if an identical image specification has been built before.
+The image cache stores complete built OS images to skip the entire build process if an identical build specification has been built before.

 ### How Image Cache Works

 1. **Before Building**:
-   - The system generates a unique hash based on the entire image specification
+   - The system generates a unique hash based on the entire build specification
    - It checks if an image with that hash exists in the cache
    - If found, it simply copies the cached image to the requested output location
    - If not found, it proceeds with the normal build process